Graduate Year Programs

 Frequently Asked Questions

-Please refer to Graduate Nurse/Midwife Program Match (GNMP Match) – PMCV (Postgraduate Medical Council of Victoria) for eligibility criteria and details http://computermatching.pmcv.com.au/index.cfm
+Please refer to Graduate Nurse/Midwife Program Match (GNMP Match) – PMCV for eligibility criteria and details. http://computermatching.pmcv.com.au/public/matches/gnmp.cfm

-I have already completed my degree.
+I completed my degree last year.
 Am I still eligible to apply?

 I am an interstate or international applicant.
 Am I eligible to apply?

-You must address your letter to the person by name and title who appears in the advertisement for the Graduate Nurse Program.
+You must address your letter to the person by name and title who appears in the advertisement for the Graduate Nurse Program or the Graduate Midwifery Program

 Where do I send my application?

-Applications are only accepted online on our website http://djhs.recruitmenthub.com.au/Vacancies/
+Applications are only accepted online via our website http://djhs.recruitmenthub.com.au/Vacancies/

 What is a true certified copy?